projectsbykyle/cse15l-lab-reports/lab-report-week-5.md

 ```
 As we can see, unlike the first example for **grep -l**, this only outputs files that actually contain the expression, making it easier for us to read and understand.

+## Conclusion
+In this lab report, we discussed some options that we can use with **grep** to make our workflow more efficient.

+The first option is **-l**.
+This identifies all files that contain a given string and prints their file paths.

+Another option is **-n**.
+This identifies files that contain a given string and prints the lines on which it is located.

+Lastly, the **-c** identifies all files that contain a given string and prints its amount of occurences.

+All three of these options will help us quickly find and search large amount of files with precise search terms and judge their relevancy to our task at hand.